-Have you ever noticed when you are reading a captivating story (in a book) to students, you have all eyes and ears?
-Students are engaged, they can’t wait to hear what comes next, hanging on your every word and waiting for the page turn.
+Have you ever noticed when you are reading a captivating story to students, you have all eyes and ears on you?
+Students are engaged and can’t wait to hear what comes next.
+They’re hanging on your every word and waiting for the page turn.
 The second you close the book?
 Bam!
 Their attention goes elsewhere.

-Some of my favorite stories to tell:
+Here are some of my favorite stories to tell:

-I like to tell a story about what happened to “last year’s class” when we were doing printmaking.
+For example, whenever I introduce printmaking, I always tell a story about “last year’s class” to teach students what NOT to do.
 I make a huge deal out of it.
-It goes something like this,

-I know this sounds more like something your grandparents would say “Back when I was a kid….” type of story, but these are interesting to kids.
+I know this sounds more like something your grandparents would say, but “Back when I was a kid….” type of stories are interesting to kids.
 It’s fun for your students to think of you as a kid.
 One way I engage students regarding my past, is through something I like to call “Balsley Originals.”
 Yes, that’s right.
-I have ALL of my art from when I was a kid, and I’ve adapted some of my old projects for my students do create today! (by the way I had an amazing art teacher ).
+I have ALL of my art from when I was a kid, and I’ve adapted some of my old projects for my students to create today!
 I share with the students my own sample from when I was little and tell a story about how I did this project in 3rd grade, but they are going to do it in 2nd grade, because they are so advanced.
-I tell them I called my old art teacher and she showed me all of the imporntat tricks for us to do the project with success…I can’t wait to send her photos of their work.
-I tell them I bet they are going to do even better than I did.
-And I got a gold star. wink.
+I tell them I called my old art teacher and she showed me all of the important tricks for us to do the project with success.
+I say I can’t wait to send her photos of their work.
+I tell them I bet they are going to do even better than I did!

 The photo below is one of my 5th grade architecture collages, which inspires an entire architecture unit I do with my 5th graders now!
 The next photo is a sample of my student’s work from last year.